 King III: “I’m going to guess.
 You don’t like Republicans because #1, they are fiscally conservative and #2 they think government is the problem.

-Jordan: “King III, you’re partially right but your analysis is backwards.”
+Jordan: “King III, you’re partially right.
+But your analysis is backwards…as usual.”

 King III: “There you go again.
 Trying to turn black into white and red into green.”